JuliaSmoothOptimizers/Krylov.jl/docs/src/warm-start.md

 cg(A, b, x0)
 ```

-It is also possible to use the `warm_start!` function to feed the starting point into the solver.
+It is also possible to use the `warm_start!` function to feed the starting point into the workspace.

 ```julia
 warm_start!(solver, x0)